Skip to content

 }

 The version, createTimestamp, updateTimestamp, and deletedAt flags replace the corresponding @Version(), @CreateTimestamp(), @UpdateTimestamp(), and @DeletedAt() decorators.
+The generated DDL and runtime behavior are identical.

 Relations